 Once a solution has been obtained, the system can perform load optimisation, i.e. break up the elements making up a ship-to group into discrete loads.

 This module performs sensitivity analysis on the orders, indicating which ones should have their maximum quantity increased and which ones should have their minimum quantity reduced.

 Units of measure can be metric or imperial.
 Three flavours of imperial units are available, decimal inches, (50½ is written as 50.500), 32nd (50½ is written as 50.16) & fractional (50½ is written as 50 1/2).
 However, in graphical displays, imperial fractions are properly rendered:

 The user may change any of the text that appears anywhere in the program.
 The Greycon Administrator (a utility supplied as part of the system) contains functionality to perform this translation.
 The user may also change language at run-time.
 New languages can also be defined, including multi-byte Far Eastern languages:

 The system uses the Windows regional settings formats for the display of numbers and dates.

-X-Trim is certified “Windows 8 Compatible” and "Windows 10 Compatible" and can use 64-bit mode.
-Executables and drivers are digitally signed by Greycon for authenticity, and have passed tests designed by Microsoft to ensure they are free of malware, install easily, and run reliably with the minimal number of hangs, crashes, or restarts.
+X-Trim is certified “Windows 8 Compatible” and "Windows 10 Compatible" and is a 64-bit application.
+Executables are digitally signed by Greycon for authenticity and have passed tests designed by Microsoft to ensure they are free of malware, install easily, and run reliably with the minimal number of hangs, crashes, or restarts.